jdevfullstack-tutorials/gaming-productivity-specs/README.md

 ## Mac Vs Windows
 ## Display | Resolution | Display Scaling
-As we all know, Mac machines are the choice as productivity machines.
+As we all know, a Mac machine is the choice as a productivity machine.
 It has the UI simplicity and the best display on the screen, true tone and retina.
 It scales well when you project